DoubleWLai/cs61b/hw2/README.md

 For example, if sites are opened in a 20-by-20 grid according to the snapshots below, then our estimate of the percolation threshold is 204/400 = 0.51 because the system percolates when the 204th site is opened.
 The images correspond to the 50, 100, 150, and 204 sites being open, respectively.

 public class PercolationStats {
-   -public PercolationStats(int N, int T, PercolationFactory pf)   // perform T independent experiments on an N-by-N grid -public double mean()                                           // sample mean of percolation threshold -public double stddev()                                         // sample standard deviation of percolation threshold -public double confidenceLow()                                  // low endpoint of 95% confidence interval -public double confidenceHigh()                                 // high endpoint of 95% confidence interval }
+   - public PercolationStats(int N, int T, PercolationFactory pf)   // perform T independent experiments on an N-by-N grid
+   - public double mean()                                           // sample mean of percolation threshold
+   - public double stddev()                                         // sample standard deviation of percolation threshold
+   - public double confidenceLow()                                  // low endpoint of 95% confidence interval
+   - public double confidenceHigh()                                 // high endpoint of 95% confidence interval }